Krshia shook her head.

 “I’ve heard stories of the Goblin Crusades.
-Multiple armies of Goblins rampaged throughout the north and sailed across to the human continent.
+And witnessed one myself.
+The last time one occurred, multiple armies of Goblins rampaged throughout the north and sailed across to the Human continent.
+Terandria.
 There were at least a hundred thousand Goblins in each army, and their king had a million Goblins at his back when we smashed him in the Blood Fields.”

 Erin felt like she needed a history class, or at least a map.